Your e-mail address is kept private and you can unsubscribe anytime.

 There was a time when some bad personal and professional experiences with conventional medical practitioners left me wary of the entire profession; I found it difficult to meet new medical doctors and trust that they would try to address the root causes of their patients' health challenges, and teach their patients how to experience optimal health.

-Today, I continue to believe that conventional health care systems don't spend enough time promoting illness and injury prevention.
+Today, I continue to believe that conventional health care systems don't emphasize prevention of illness and injury.
 But I try not to adopt general beliefs or make blanket statements that paint all conventional doctors in a specific color.

 While I believe that many conventional doctors don't focus on disease prevention and supporting the body's self healing mechanisms, many of these doctors can provide measurable help for specific health challenges - help that many alternative health care providers cannot provide as effectively.